pawarspeaks/SSL-Certificate-Checker/readme.md

 4. **HTTPS**: The backend server is not set up with HTTPS.
 In a production environment, the backend should use HTTPS to ensure secure communication.
 5. **Testing**: More comprehensive unit and integration tests should be added to ensure reliability and ease of maintenance.
 6. **Accessibility**: While basic accessibility features are in place, a more thorough accessibility audit and improvements could be made.
-7. **Internationalization**: The application currently only supports English.
-Adding support for multiple languages would improve its global usability.

 ## Setup and Running the Application